buitahau/spring-boot-microservice-example/spring-boot-28mins-exercise/restful-webservice-with-spring-boot/README.md

 help you monitor and manage your application when you push it to production.
 Auditing, health, and metrics gathering can also be automatically applied to your application (/actuator).
+- @JsonIgnore, @JsonIgnoreProperties: Use to filter the properties of the bean when serializing and de-serializing the JSON data.
+That fields will never come in response.